- Population: 11,338,138

 Military Service/Spiritual attention Armed Forces

-While religious freedom is recognized in the country, the new Constitution states that conscientious objection cannot be invoked for the purpose of evading compliance with the law.
-This clause ends up being problematic because the law must follow the superior force of the communist party, which implies adhering strictly to the regime’s postulates.
+However, the new Constitution establishes that conscientious objection cannot be invoked for the purpose of evading compliance with the law.
+Under the constitutional prism, the law must follow the superior force of the communist party, therefore, one cannot allege conscientious objection if the reason behind it does not strictly adhere to the postulates of the regime.

-B. Religious restrictions from antireligious political ideology (communism)
+B. Religious restrictions from anti-religion political ideology (communism)

 The ruling Party is communist, Marxist, and Leninist, and seeks to build socialism and continue moving towards a communist society.
 Since communism proposes a society in which there are no individual freedoms, one of the first rights to be limited is that of religious freedom.
 In this context, religion is treated as an ideology that contradicts the communist postulates and must be eradicated.
 Instead, the cult of Fidel Castro, Che, or the Revolution is encouraged.
 That is why public education does not include religious education, but civic education that is actually communist indoctrination.